IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.3.2 Event Producing Requirements

-If the Worklist Client is grouped with a Content Creator to publish content events to a reporting session, then it shall publish events using at least one FHIR resource.
+When the Worklist Client wants to publish content events into a reporting session, then it shall be grouped with a Content Creator to enable it to publish events using one or more FHIR resources.
+See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

 > Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.